evanfranciszok/Alliander-RFID-component-registration/README.md

 ## External soft- and hardware

 In this project, external soft- and hardware has been used.
-They have been chosen as they were the best fit for the short time span in which the project had to be executed, in combination with the knowledge of the student at the time.
+They have been chosen as they were the best fit for the short time span in which the project had to be executed, in combination with the knowledge of the students at the time.
 These choices would probably not be the best fit for any other use cases with this project other than demo purposes.

 Here is a list with all the soft- and hardware and a short description of the usages of it in this project: